 In 2016, I bought an old folding bicycle (manufactured in the GDR in the mid-1970s) to use as a conference bike.
 I can transport it for free on German trains and am able to cruise around cities after a long day at a conference, which is great as a day at a conference usually means sitting around a lot and eating sweet stuff during breaks.

-After being inactive since last year, my trusted “Conf Bike” (pictured below) was reactivated for the DfHf-Conference, the yearly summit of the German Association for Research in Higher Education.
-This was my first participation at a DfHf get-together, and my first foray into presentations on higher ed research.
+After being inactive since last year, my trusted “Conf Bike” (pictured below) was reactivated for the GfHf-Conference, the yearly summit of the German Association for Research in Higher Education.
+This was my first participation at a GfHf get-together, and my first foray into presentations on higher ed research.
 I did not present anything, but three colleagues of the HoF showcased their research projects.

 It was an interesting contrast to the conferences in American Studies that I have known so far.
 Presentations often focused on quantitative research in still ongoing projects, ie. in many cases people presented graphs and numbers and correlations between different research variables.